What is a centrifuge?

 2. Hematocrit Centrifuge

-Hematocrit centrifuges are specialized units designed to spin tubes filled with blood.
+Hematocrit centrifuges are specialized units designed to spin capillary tubes filled with blood.
 Their primary purpose is to measure the hematocrit or red blood cell volume percentage.
-Clinical settings rely on hematocrit centrifuges to quickly produce accurate hematocrit values.
-This helps medical professionals diagnose conditions such as anemia or dehydration.
+This technique was revolutionized by Maxwell Wintrobe in the 1930s[6], who developed the microhematocrit method used today.

 3. Microcentrifuge/Mini Centrifuge